mariuswatz/ITP2013Parametric/README.md

 Contact e-mail: marius at mariuswatz dot com
 Class hours: Mondays 6:00pm – 8:55pm

+## October 20

+Plenty of incremental updates and fixes, notably the new UHeading class which supports aligning geometry and vertex lists to heading vectors given by two vertices.
+That piece of code is based on the [Apache Commons Mathematics Library](http://commons.apache.org/proper/commons-math), specifically the org.apache.commons.math.geometry package.

+STL import has been added, see UGeoIO.readSTL().

 ## Sept 28

 ModelbuilderMk2: The core functionality of the library is now in place, offering a full replacement for the old Modelbuilder's geometry workflow.
 The new library design offers many subtle improvements along with some totally new tools.